nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-Only Immunizations where notGiven is set to false are to be sent using the Immunization profile.
-This means that there will never be cause to use reasonNotGiven.
+Only Immunizations where <code>notGiven</code> is set to <code>false</code> are to be sent using the Immunization profile.
+This means that there will never be cause to use <code>reasonNotGiven</code>.

 ### reaction ###